jamesbutler01/Neuron-Analysis-Exercise/README.md

 - For each neuron (i.e. with a for loop)
 	- Remove/account for the NaNs in the data
 	- Plot the average firing rate for each of the 5 cues
-	- On the same plot, plot the standard error for each cue
+	- On the same plot, plot the standard error for each cue (don't worry about the fancy shading, or making pretty plots!)
 - Do all neurons have higher firing rates for higher value cues (like in the plot above), or do some do the opposite?

 #### Further questions of interest